lizmat/Ecosystem-Archive-Update/README.md

 .say for $ea.meta.keys.sort;
 ```

 Returns a hash of all of the META information of all distributions, keyed by identity (for example "Module::Name:ver<0.1>:auth<foo:bar>:api<1>").
-The value is a hash obtained from the distribution's metd data.
+The value is a hash obtained from the distribution's meta data.

 meta-as-json
 ------------